kagouball/Snake3DProject/README.md

 # Snake3D

+This project illustrates the implementation of the *"snake"* game in a 3D environment.
-Developed with Unreal Engine 4
+Developed with Unreal Engine 4.26